CCBDA-UPC/Assignments-2025/Lab08.md

 Go to CloudWatch Log groups and observe how many log groups have been created.
 If you experience any issue check the logs to understand what is not working as expected.

-**Q8-21: Go to one of the lambda functions and change the value of LOG_LEVEL from INFO to DEBUG in the "Configuration" tab "Environment variables" section.
+> :question: Question 8-21: Go to one of the lambda functions and change the value of LOG_LEVEL from INFO to DEBUG in the "Configuration" tab "Environment variables" section.
 Do you need to redeploy the Lambda Function to have more details on the logs?
-Why?**
+Why?

 <img alt="Lab08-CloudWatch-environment.png" src="images/Lab08-CloudWatch-environment.png" width="50%"/>

-> :question: Q8-22: Create GitHub actions to deploy the changes on the Lambda functions.
+> :question: Question 8-22: Create GitHub actions to deploy the changes on the Lambda functions.

-**Q8-23: Assess the current version of the web application against each of the twelve factor application.**
+> :question: Question 8-23: Assess the current version of the web application against each of the twelve factor application.

-**Q8-24: Provide screenshots of the significant Kinesis metrics shown in the "Monitoring" tab.**
+> :question: Question 8-24: Provide screenshots of the significant Kinesis metrics shown in the "Monitoring" tab.

-**Q8-25: Provide screenshots of the DynamoDB table used.**
+> :question: Question 8-25: Provide screenshots of the DynamoDB table used.

 ## How to submit this assignment:

-> [IMPORTANT]
-> Q8-1: How long have you been working on this session?
+> :question: Question 8-1: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?
 Add your answers to README.md.

 Make sure that you have updated your local GitHub repository (using the git commands add, commit, and push) with all the files generated during this session.